Post

 \[\lambda^2 + a\lambda + b = 0 \label{eqn:characteristic_eqn}\tag{3}\]

-\[\begin{align*} \lambda_1 &= \frac{1}{2}\left(-a + \sqrt{a^2 - 4b}\right), \\ \lambda_2 &= \frac{1}{2}\left(-a - \sqrt{a^2 + 4b}\right) \end{align*}\label{eqn:lambdas}\tag{4}\]
+\[\begin{align*} \lambda_1 &= \frac{1}{2}\left(-a + \sqrt{a^2 - 4b}\right), \\ \lambda_2 &= \frac{1}{2}\left(-a - \sqrt{a^2 - 4b}\right) \end{align*}\label{eqn:lambdas}\tag{4}\]

-From this, the two functions:
+and from this, the two functions

 \[y_1 = e^{\lambda_1 x}, \quad y_2 = e^{\lambda_2 x} \tag{5}\]

-are solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$).
+become solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$).

-• $a^2 - 4b > 0$: Two distinct real roots
+• $a^2 - 4b > 0$: Distinct real roots

 • $a^2 - 4b = 0$: Real double root